kunilovskaya/translationese45/README.md

 The archives contain trees of folders for each language pair, including professional and student translations with their sources as well as the non-translated reference texts used.
 The folder names are used as class labels by the script.
 Each file contains a preprocessed and UD parsed text in the *.conllu format from the respective subcorpus.
+Note: our subset of the Croco corpus is available on request.

 - Install the necessary dependencies, specifically python igraph-python 0.7.4 library required to extract mean hierarchical distance